DefinitelyMaybe/TheMatrix/README.md

 This project is about ... doing maths (and other bits&pieces) in the browser.
 Progress is slow but lets keep going.

 ### Whats happening atm?
 Well, theres just me working on different bits and pieces that I think are the appropriate next steps.
-It changes a lot currently so I'm not detailing it much here.
+It changes a lot.

 Notes:
 remove selected class?
 graph zeros